 Materials I use include Fluid acrylics, sticks, twigs, paper, and any object that can make a beautiful mark.
 My substrate has always been stretched canvas.

-Our first AHAG-sponsored workshop will be on Friday, March 27th from 1-5 pm at the St. John United Church of Christ, 308 N. Evergreen in Arlington Heights.
+Our first AHAG-sponsored workshop will be at the St. John United Church of Christ, 308 N. Evergreen in Arlington Heights.
 Tom, an AHAG member, will demonstrate 3 exciting techniques to create colorful abstract and representational abstract images.
 Applications and a supply list will be posted soon.
 The cost is $25/person and attendees must provide their own supplies.

 1616 North Arlington Heights Road, Arlington Heights, Illinois 60004, United States